sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 10. Select a Start date.

-**Note:** While selecting a date, you will not be able to select seven consecutive days from the current date.
+  - **Note:** While selecting a date, you will not be able to select seven consecutive days from the current date.
 For more information, refer to the field description table.

 11. Under **Select a Plan,** choose the required subscription plan for the product.

-12. If you have subscribed to more than one SGTS product, repeat steps 10-11 and click **Next.**
+12. **If you have subscribed to more than one SGTS product, repeat steps 10-11** and click **Next.**

 | <div style="width:270px">Field Name</div>  | Description |
 | :------------------------------------------ |:-------------|
-|**Select subscription period**| This is the date when your agency intends to start using the subscribed SGTS products.<br />**Note:** While selecting a date, you will not be able to select seven consecutive days from the current date as we need time for the following: : <ul><li>To approve the create system account request.</li><li>For the **Technical admin** to configure the product details.</li><li>For the SGTS teams to provision the required resources.</li></ul>
+|**Select subscription period**| This is the date when your agency intends to start using the subscribed SGTS products.<br />Note: While selecting a date, you will not be able to select seven consecutive days from the current date as we need time for the following: : <ul><li>To approve the create system account request.</li><li>For the **Technical Admin** to configure the product details.</li><li>For the SGTS teams to provision the required resources.</li></ul>
 | **Product agreement** | Click to view the terms and conditions of the product.
 | **Select a plan**| Select the required subscription plan for a product.
-The displayed subscription plans contains details of the chargeable items in a product and their charges.
+The displayed subscription plans contain details of the chargeable items in a product and their charges.

 9. Under **Approver details,** enter the following information, and click **Next.**

  >**Notes:**
  >
- > - Approver must be a public officer with a valid organisation email address.
+ > - **Approver** must be a public officer with a valid organisation email address.
- > - Approver needs to be a Deputy Director level or above.
+ > - **Approver** needs to be a Deputy Director level or above.

 | <div style="width:270px">Field Name</div>  | Description |
 | :------------------------------------------ |:-------------|
 | **Approver name, email, designation** | Enter the full name, organisation email address and designation of the **Approver.**
 | **Upload documents** | Click **Choose a file** to upload supporting documents.
-For example, approval email and AOR.
+For example, approval email.
 This field is optional.<ul><li>Total files uploaded can be upto 10MB.</li><li>A maximum of 50 files per upload.</li><li>Supported file types: .jpg, .jpeg, .png, .pdf, .zip, .msg</li><li>Supported characters in upload file names: alphanumeric, space, hyphen, underscore, period.</li></ul>
 | **Remarks to Approver** | Specify the reasons for submitting this request.
 This field is optional.

 10. Ensure the information displayed on this page is correct and